kgilla/talkin-trash/README.md

 - Use [Sass](https://sass-lang.com/) to partition stylesheets based on components
 - Make a website more responsive to various viewports
 - Improve my overall design ideas and layout structuring
-- Makie my code more modular and partitioned overall
+- Make my code more modular and partitioned overall

 ## Features